 Drill smarter, not harder, with these top cobalt drill bit sets

-While standard HSS (high-speed steel) drill bits are great for wood and soft metals, they literally won’t cut it when it comes to stainless steel and other heat-hardened metals.
+While standard HSS (high-speed steel) drill bits are great for wood and soft metal, they literally won’t cut it when it comes to stainless steel and other heat-hardened metals.
 Cobalt drill bits are constructed out of stronger materials and are more durable and resistant to heat than average bits.
 They’re the perfect choice if you’re working with stainless steel.
-See below for our top picks of cobalt drill bit sets.
+Check out our top picks for the best cobalt drill bit sets.

 Some of the bit sizes are inaccurate and slightly smaller than listed.
 The latching system on the carry case is difficult and awkward to open.

 High heat-resistant drill bits with eight percent cobalt alloy and surface-hardened, no-skate tips for maximum performance and durability.
 Available in a wide range of individual sizes and 14- or 21-piece mixed drill bit sets in a handy carry case.